SubParSuperCar/rbx-destructor/README.md

 end)
 ```

 > **Note:** The above Source excerpt is outdated and does not properly utilize the new `Extend` and `Clear` methods.
-An updated Source will be put up as soon as one is available.
+An updated Source will be installed as soon as one is available.